 The Young Lioness

-I have spent twenty years learning to sit inside myself, always trying, never entirely succeeding yet always growing with steps closer and farther from myself.
+I have spent twenty years learning to sit inside myself, forever trying, never entirely succeeding yet growing with ever step — closer and farther from myself.
+An endless labrynth towards the center,

 In meditation.
-In hospice rooms.
+In hospice rooms, with my kids, with their friends.
 In sessions with people in the deepest parts of their becoming.
-And what I kept finding — underneath the grief, underneath the fear, underneath everything that seemed like it was stopping us — was a light that had never gone out.
+And what I kept finding — underneath the grief, underneath the fear, underneath everything that was obscuring truth as it is was a light that had never gone out.

 So I wrote one.

-Siṃhī — say sim-HEE — is a young lioness.
+Siṃhī (sim-hee), is a young lioness.
 She is alone in a cave in the middle of a storm.
 She is wet and cold and she has lost her mother, and she does not know the way home.
+Can you relate?

 She meets a wise snake named Sarpa.
 And Sarpa tells her a story.